adrianotavares/copilot/README.md

   -h, --help  show this help message and exit
   -rb         Remove background from image.
   -ri RI      Resize image with specified size (width,height).
-  -gs         Get the size of the image.
+  -gs         Get the size of the image (width,height).
 ```

 ## License